OSA Incubator Meeting

 Recent breakthroughs have allowed, for the first time, exploitation of the interaction between light and strongly scattering or turbid media to focus or shape the light.
 The excitement generated by a series of firsts – enhanced beam focusing through nearly opaque media, imaging around corners using wall-induced scatter, and compressing short laser pulses diffusively – has led to serious efforts to solve longstanding optical challenges.
 Those include imaging deep within dense neural tissue and controlling beam propagation through turbulent horizontal paths.

 The techniques, components, challenges and opportunities associated with this emerging field will form the core of this meeting.
 The basic science involves coherent combination of light modes that are generated by propagation of light through a scattering medium, to achieve some optical objective.
 Accordingly, the field’s main avenues of research involve understanding those modes and how they interact, and controlling modes within a medium, or after propagation through a medium, using a modulator in the beam path.
-Some important technical challenges to be discussed at this Incubator Meeting include:
+Some important technical challenges discussed at this Incubator Meeting included:

 Can the efficiency of optimization that links the mode controller (e.g. the spatial light modulator) to the sensor (e.g. a photo sensor at desired focus) be improved?
 Can optimization algorithms be linked deterministically to the physical state of the scatterer?